ccallawa/alyvix_doc/getting_started/using_selector.rst

 Duplicating Objects with Selector
 *********************************

-This task is mostly just to explore Alyvix Selector.
-We won't add anything to our running example, but we'll learn about how Selector works, which will be necessary for the next step when we look at Alyvix Editor.
+This task shows how Alyvix Selector works.
+It won't add anything to our running example, but knowing how Selector works is necessary for the next step when we look at Alyvix Editor.

 .. rst-class:: bignums